AXOOM/charts/charts/pod-restarter/README.md

 # Pod Restarter Helm Chart

 This Helm chart deploys a Kubernetes Cronjob that periodically restarts Pods controlled by Deployments or StatefulSets.
-This uses `kubect rollout restart` internally.
+This uses `kubectl rollout restart` internally.

 To be able to use this Charts you must first run: